-- 3. Law Enforcement Procedures: - a) When a report is made to campus law enforcement alleging that an individual has engaged in an act of sexual violence or sexual harassment, the procedures linked here apply.
+3. Law Enforcement Procedures:

+a) When a report is made to campus law enforcement that an individual has engaged in an act of sexual violence or sexual harassment, the procedures below apply.
 Contact Information for the University of Wisconsin-Whitewater Police Department: